adzil/dstcluster/README.md

 `dontstarve_dedicated_server_nullrenderer.app/Contents/MacOS` instead of
 alongside the `.app` folder.

+## -sync_mods

+This option is only applicable to `dstcluster`.

+If this option is enabled, `dstcluster` will try to populate all mods inside the cluster's `modoverrides.lua` and append them to the server's `dedicated_server_mods_setup.lua` so it can be automatically downloaded and/or updated when starting the cluster.

 ### -persistent_storage_root

 Change the directory that your configuration directory resides in.
 This must be